jeun32/simulation/README.md

-## 📁 Introduction to Analytics Modeling (Fall 2025)
+## 📁 Simulation (Summer 2026)
-Georgia Tech Master of Science in Analytics — ISYE 6501
+Georgia Tech Master of Science in Analytics — ISYE 6644

 ---